amit6604/TensorFlow-programs/README.md

 # TensofFlow-programs
-This respository contains all tensorflow programs from basic to advance concepts.
+This respository contains all tensorflow programs from basic to some advance concepts.

 # Tensorflow Programs and Tutorials